 The only person who could free my leg, and reduce my pain, was my chiropractor.

-As I’ve written elsewhere, eventually things did fall into place for me, and I came to realize that perhaps, if I had looked a little more persistently, I might have found better people to help me sooner.
+Eventually, things did fall into place for me, and I managed to stabilize my pelvis.
+Looking back, now I can see that if I had looked a little more persistently, I might have found better people to help me sooner.

 Yet, at the same time– some of the people I did see were looking at me like I was crazy.
 I knew what it must sound like, for me to walk in saying “well, all of the doctors so far have said they don’t understand, but my chiropractor says this…”.

 So, after seeing about five doctors and five physical therapists each, I mean… you can see why it made sense for me at the time to take a step back, try to do my pool workouts on my own, and just stick with the chiropractor who actually understood the problem.

 It was embarrassing, honestly.
 If I was afraid to tell a new doctor, imagine how it felt when I was simply trying to explain to my friends.
 “Yeah, I can’t really walk fast right now, and I have to be super careful about how I move.
 If I take one wrong step or turn too quickly, my whole pelvis will shift and I won’t be able to walk right until I go back and see my chiropractor.”
 I mean, you can see why I’d be afraid people would judge me for that.
 It sounds nuts.